bottlesdevs/Bottles/CONTRIBUTING.md

 - Open a new GitLab pull request

 #### Add new language
-- Fork the repository on your GitLab account
+- Fork the repository on your GitHub account
 - Create directory for new language in ```bottles/locale/``` with language code as the name ex.```it_IT```, create the subdirectory ```LC_MESSAGES``` inside it, final result: ```bottles/locale/it_IT/LC_MESSAGES/```
 - Copy the [bottles.po](https://git.mirko.pm/brombinmirko/Bottles/blob/master/bottles/locale/it_IT/LC_MESSAGES/bottles.po) inside the new directory
 - Translate it
-- Open a new GitLab pull request
+- Open a new GitHub pull request

 ### Do you have questions about the source code?
 Open a new issue [here](https://git.mirko.pm/brombinmirko/Bottles/issues/new), otherwise add a comment directly in the code from GitLab.